gniewomir/nestjs-oauth-authorization-server/docs/overview/ARCHITECTURE-DOMAIN-MODEL.md

 - Email addresses must be verified before certain operations
 - Users can have multiple active refresh tokens for different clients
 - Refresh tokens expire and must be managed
+- Passwords must be properly hashed and validated

 ```typescript
 export class User {